Debate on "Is the Infrastructure Sector Really Necessary?"

 Translator's Note:

-Copy To China: This refers to Chinese companies imitating the business model of a successful foreign company.
-The degree of imitation varies, from simply offering a directly competitive service to imitating the UI, trademark appearance, and similar-sounding names.
-While this practice is often criticized in countries outside of China, including Japan, in China it is widely recognized as a model of success by both private companies and the government.
+Copy to China: This refers to Chinese companies imitating the business models of successful foreign companies.
+The degree of imitation varies, from simply offering directly competitive services to imitating the UI, trademark appearance, or similar-sounding names.
+While this practice is often criticized outside of China, including Japan, it is widely recognized in China as a model of success by both private companies and the government.

-Furthermore, major companies in America's Silicon Valley, such as Twitter (now X), Facebook (now Meta), and Airbnb, have essentially grown on a foundation of open source technology.
-And when problems arise in the process, they are solved by "parameter tuning" or "modification."
-However, "imitation" is a sign of the big company disease.
+Furthermore, major American Silicon Valley companies, such as Twitter (now X), Facebook (now Meta), and Airbnb, have grown primarily on a foundation of open source technology.
+When problems arise in the process, they are resolved through "parameter tuning" or "modification."
+However, "imitation" is a symptom of the big company disease.

-"Imitation" is a symptom of the big business disease
+"Imitation" is a symbol of the big business disease

-As a company grows, the "measure" of individual promotion and evaluation changes, from contribution to "contribution x difficulty".
-However, as a company grows and business stabilizes, most contributions become unnoticeable.
-As a result, employees try to force themselves to increase the difficulty in order to get better evaluations and promotion opportunities.
+As a company grows, the "measure" for individual promotion and evaluation changes, shifting from contribution to "contribution x difficulty."
+However, as a company grows and business stabilizes, most contributions become less noticeable.
+As a result, employees tend to over-promote themselves in order to gain better evaluations and promotion opportunities.

-The phenomenon of "imitation" occurs when a company grows and the team's goals diverge from the company's overall goals.
+The phenomenon of "imitation" arises as a company grows, when team goals diverge from the overall company's goals.
 Even if a company introduces KPIs and OKRs, this problem cannot be prevented.
-In reality, "imitation" is often justified for some good reason, and problems that can be solved by imitation are found.
-It is up to the individual to decide whether to imitate or transcend, but without such a gray area, innovation would not occur.
-You cannot understand the core of anything until you have tried to imitate it once.
-They say that the devil is in the details, but you never know which details are important and which are the devil until you actually get your hands dirty.
+In reality, "imitation" is often justified for some noble reason, and problems that can be solved through imitation are often identified.
+The choice between imitation and transcendence is up to the individual, but without this gray area, innovation would be impossible.
+You can't understand the essence of anything until you've tried it.
+They say the devil is in the details, but until you actually try it, you can't tell which details are important and which are the devil.

-In short, big company disease is not necessarily a bad thing, but rather the resources and profits of large companies give innovation a certain amount of room.
-However, while investments are inherently risky, it is also true that if you don't invest, you get nothing.
+In short, the big company disease is not necessarily a bad thing; rather, the resources and profits of large companies provide a certain amount of room for innovation.
+However, while investing involves risk, it is also true that if you don't invest, you won't get anything.

 What's wrong with modifying OSS?